 Yurts are currently located at Cloudland Canyon State Park, High Falls State Park (these yurts sleep 5), Red Top Mountain State Park, Fort Yargo State Park, Tugaloo State Park, and Sweetwater Creek State Park.

 We stayed in the yurts at Fort Yargo, and it was truly the coolest experience for the kids!
 They were able to go fishing right off our back deck, and the whole thing was just – neat!
 Such a great way to experience a state park in a new way.
 The kids still talk about it, and we can’t wait to do it again.
+And we’ve just learned the yurts at Fort Yargo now have heaters!
+So don’t let cool weather deter you.

 Squirrel’s Nest Platform